dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 ```

 Another way to prevent the exception is wrapping a shorter reused dependency in a `Func` [wrapper](Wrappers).
-Here dependency user decides when to create a dependency value and to start its lifetime,
-possibly creating a multiple values.
+Here dependency user decides when to create a dependency value and to start its lifetime, possibly creating multiple values.
 ```cs
 class Avoiding_reuse_lifespan_mismatch_for_Lazy_dependency
 {